thindil/nimalyzer/doc/configuration.rst

 11. If there are no empty `for` statements.
 12. If all source code files have the legal header.
 13. If any assignment can be updated to shorthand assignment.
+14. If any `case` statement can be replaced with `if` statement due to small amount of branches.
+15. If any `if` statement can be replaced with `case` statement due to large amount of branches.
+16. If any code block doesn't exceed limit of cyclomatic complexity.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"